 Visits by artists to the class exposed students to a range of artistic responses to the violence of enslavement.
 Joscelyn Gardner, for example, described how her lithographs and video installations draw on historical processes of representation to address gendered silences.
 “She creates complicated and intimate portraits,” Arabindan-Kesson noted, “that point to the tangled networks of the institution of slavery to make space for the experiences and voices of women otherwise ignored.”

 Histories of racial inequality, the students understood, tangibly impact institutions’ artifacts and narratives, but recent efforts at the Princeton University Art Museum to identify historical photographs and acquire contemporary art that addresses slavery, combined with rich material at the Princeton University Library, helped the students retrieve understudied experiences.
 Material concerns, however, can be as pressing as historical ones, and the class realized that attending to the preservation of available sources (such as nineteenth-century daguerreotypes), as well as to issues of access, must be part of an institution’s commitment to remembering the violence of slavery.
-For their part, the students have been working to share this knowledge through a multimedia online exhibition that interprets objects from the Museum’s collections; it will launch in the fall.
+For their part, the students created an online exhibition called Representing Slavery: Rereading the Visual Narrative to interpret objects from the Museum’s collections.

 Juliana Ochs Dweck

 Mellon Curator of Academic Engagement

 Student Paper: Visual Analysis

 Each student in “Seeing to Remember” wrote on two works from the Art Museum’s collections.
 An excerpt from one paper by Jamal Maddox, Class of 2017, is reproduced here:

 The Cotton Bowl (2011) by Hank Willis Thomas